How to Add a Page in Word

 The Difference Between Page Break and Section Break

-• Section Break: Enables you format different sections of the document in varied ways.
+• Section Break: Enables you to format different sections of the document in varied ways.
 For example, each section could have different header and footer layouts.

 To insert a section break: